Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Analysis and Method

 \subsubsection{Base Network}

-The base network is designed to handle pixel-independent operations.
-Let $I_{S}$ be the input SDRTV image.
-This mapping can be denoted as:
+The base network handles pixel-independent operations.
+For the input SDRTV image $I_{S}$, the mapping is denoted as:

-where $(x,y)$ represents the coordinate of the pixel in the image $I$, and $I_{B}$ represents the output of base network.
-As demonstrated in CSRNet \cite{liu2022very}, a fully convolutional network with only $1\times 1$ convolutions and activation functions can achieve pixel-independent mapping.
-Thus, our base network is composed of $N_l$ convolutional layers with $1\times 1$ filters and $N_l$-1 ReLU activation functions, which can be denoted as:
+where $I_{B}$ is the output of base network.
+As presented in CSRNet \cite{liu2022very}, a fully convolutional network with only $1\times 1$ convolutions and activations can achieve pixel-independent mapping.
+Therefore, we design the base network using $N_l$ convolutional layers with $1\times 1$ filters and $N_l$-1 ReLU activation functions, which is expressed as:

-The proposed base network takes an 8-bit SDRTV image as input and generates an HDRTV image encoded with 10-16 bits.
-Although the base network can only learn a one-to-one color mapping, it still achieves considerable performance, as shown in Table \ref{Table 1 comparison}.
-It is worth noting that the base network can perform like a 3D lookup table (3D LUT), but with fewer parameters Experiments with quantitative comparisons are shown in Section \ref{Conversion_base_network_3DLUT}.
+The base network takes an 8-bit SDRTV image and outputs an HDRTV image encoded with 10-16 bits.
+Although it learns one-to-one color mapping, it performs well (see Table \ref{Table 1 comparison}).
+It is worth noting that this network can function like a 3D lookup table (3D LUT), but more efficiently (see Section \ref{Conversion_base_network_3DLUT}).